EU Reporter

-EU Reporter is a Brussels-based news website publishing content relating to the European Union, founded in 2002.
+EU Reporter is a Brussels-based news website publishing content related to the European Union, founded in 2002.
+It has been run by Colin Stevens since 2010.
+The website includes both news and sponsored content, and other news organizations have criticized some of its articles and practices, including accusations of undisclosed lobbying.

+History

 In the 2000s a printed magazine edition was available for subscription, and distributed free to Members of the European Parliament (MEPs), and European Council and Commission officials.
-In 2009 its target readership was stated to be elected representatives, large and small business leaders, and commentators about the EU.
+In 2009 its target readership was elected representatives, large and small business leaders, and commentators about the EU.

 In 2010 it was taken over by Colin Stevens.
-It had previously been owned by publisher Chris White who continued writing for EU Reporter as a guest contributor.
+It had previously been owned by publisher Chris White, who continued writing for EU Reporter as a guest contributor.
+Stevens has worked as a journalist and television executive, and in public relations and political lobbying.
+Former ITV Wales executive Nick Powell was Political Editor for EU Reporter from 2021 to 2024.

+Reputation

-In 2021 its content was described by Politico.eu as a "blend of corporate press releases, original news and paid-for content".
-Some of the website's sponsored content is native advertising intended to look like a news article, without disclosing the sponsor.
-It was noted for paraphrasing Huawei press releases and publishing them as news articles.
-EU Reporter rejected the accusation of undercover lobbying, characterising the reporting as "an attack by Politico Europe on a smaller but successful rival publication," and mentioning that they have engaged with NewsGuard to monitor their output and make its findings publicly available.
+In 2021 Politico Europe described EU Reporter as a "blend of corporate press releases, original news and paid-for content", and said that some of the website's sponsored content is native advertising intended to look like a news article, without disclosing the sponsor.
+It said that EU Reporter was a "Belt and Road Initiative of China Media partner" and posted "extensive positive coverage" of Kazakhstan and Azerbaijan.
+According to Politico Europe, EU Reporter paraphrased Huawei press releases and published them as news articles.
+A group of fake Twitter accounts posted links to the EU Reporter articles in an apparent attempt to influence a legislative process in Belgium; Stevens said he did not know anything about the accounts.
+EU Reporter rejected Politico Europe's accusation of undercover lobbying, characterising the reporting as "an attack by Politico Europe on a smaller but successful rival publication," and said that they have engaged with NewsGuard to monitor their output and make its findings publicly available.

+In 2023 Malta Today reported that EU Reporter had reprinted allegations of government corruption with questionable origins; EU Reporter took down the article for fact-checking after the subject denied the allegations.
+In 2024 Byline Times reported that EU Reporter published a video of a staged protest in Moldova in a way that spread disinformation.
+EU Reporter took down the article after Byline Times inquired about it, and Stevens said that it would examine their criteria for articles contributed by third parties.
+In 2026, in response to criticism from CNA, an Albanian news website, about an EU Reporter article about politician Erion Veliaj, Stevens said that EU Reporter "publishes articles from a variety of external sources expressing a wide range of views".